 See this Strava link: https://www.strava.com/activities/2099459999

-If you click on the above link, whether you have a Strava account or not, or whether you you are logged in to any Strava account or not, all the required information is visible publicly, as shown in the below image.
+If you click on the above link, all the required information is visible publicly, as shown in the below image provide you are logged in to your Strava account.
 You can also see all the required info like pace, distance, time and km or mile splits:

-What will the organizing team do when notified of such invalid data submission:
+What will the organizing team do when notified of any invalid data submission:

 The team will take suitable action as it deems necessary.
 For participants who are on the top of leaderboards for their respective city, group, company, etc, the action may include removing those runs, or even removing the user from the leaderboard or the event.
 For participants who do not have similar high profile visibility and may have only infrequent violations, the actions may be lighter in nature.
 The organizing team will reserve the right on deciding the suitable action.